 By nurturing our playful sides, we feel more joyful and creative.
-Try these ideas to start playing again: Set an intention to play more; keep fun things accessible (like puzzles, coloring books, Play-Doh, a hula hoop, etc.); try a new fitness class at the gym or an art class in your community; or get goofy and horse around with the kids, grandkids, neighbors’ kids or pets.
+Try these ideas to start playing again: Set an intention to play more; keep fun things accessible (such as puzzles, coloring books, Play-Doh, a hula hoop, etc.); try a new fitness class at the gym or an art class in your community; or get goofy and horse around with the kids, grandkids, neighbors’ kids or pets.

-6. Be a lifelong learner.
+6. Be more creative by being a lifelong learner.

 Never stop questioning things, be a voracious reader, watch TED Talks, attend lectures, take courses and listen to podcasts.
 As long as we are learning, we are growing.
-Being curious and gaining knowledge will help us come up with ideas we need to prosper and succeed in life.
-Tony Robbins calls it “CANI”: Constant and Never-Ending Improvement.
+Being curious and gaining knowledge may help us prosper and succeed in life.
+Tony Robbins calls it “CANI,” or “constant and never-ending improvement.”

 Debra DiPietro is a mom, writer, social media specialist and resident of sunny Florida.
 She has a health and wellness blog, The Warm Milk Journal, that supports anybody who wishes to live the life of their dreams by day and sleep restfully at night.
 When she is not working or writing, you can find Debra walking on the beach, sweating it out at the local Bikram Yoga studio or dreaming up her next chapter…